AviatrixSystems/Docs/HowTos/config_FortiGate.rst

 =========================================================

 The goal of this document is to provide a step by step guide to launch and configure one or more Fortigate Next Generation Firewall instances to be integrated with Aviatrix Firewall Network.
-This setup will include basic “allow-all”  policies to serve as initial configuration to validate intended traffic is passing through the firewall instance.
+This setup will include basic “allow-all”  policies to serve as initial configuration to validate that intended traffic is passing through the firewall instance.
 Fortinet’s documentation should be consulted for the configuration of security policies and features.

 Setup details
 --------------
-The instance will have to be launched in Firewall Network VPC and appropriate subnets based on the availability zone.
+The instance will have to be launched in a Firewall Network VPC and appropriate subnets based on the availability zone.
 Each FW instance will have 3 interfaces that will have the following roles:

 - Eth0 → Management Interface
 - Eth1 → Transit Gateways traffic